Doctor of Philosophy in Nursing

 Program Information

-The PhD in Nursing online program (3 or 4 year options) prepares you to become an independent researcher and nurse scholar through doctoral courses in qualitative, quantitative and mixed methodologies.
-A Doctor of Nursing Practice to PhD online option is also available.
+The online PhD in Nursing program prepares you to become an independent researcher and nurse scholar through doctoral courses in qualitative, quantitative and mixed methodologies.
+An online Doctor of Nursing Practice to PhD option is also available.

 Program Type